Why You Still Feel Stressed — Even When Life’s Calmed Down

 You brace for what’s coming; a fight with your partner, a messy drop-off with your child, bad news on the phone.

 This is activation, it’s not bad.
 It’s wise.
+The body is saying: Something’s happening.
+Let’s prepare.

 2. You mobilise